Korsani/node_exporter_smart/README.md

 # Requirements

-`Perl`: should be available on your system
+- `perl`: should be available on your system
-`lsblk`: should be available on any GNU/Linux system.
+- `lsblk`: should be available on any GNU/Linux system.
 If you have FreeBSD, please use [this](https://raw.githubusercontent.com/vermaden/scripts/master/lsblk.sh).
-`smartctl`: should be instalable via `apt install smartmontools`, `emerge smartmontools`, `pacman -S smartmontools`, ...
+- `smartctl`: should be instalable via `apt install smartmontools`, `emerge smartmontools`, `pacman -S smartmontools`, ...

 # Usage